shiquan/bcfanno/README.md

-VCFANNO
+BCFANNO
 ----------

+*release v1.0 :  first stable version, renamed vcfanno to bcfanno.*

-VCFANNO was designed to annotate VCF/BCF files by using local and online databases.
+bcfanno was designed to annotate VCF/BCF files by using local and online databases.
 The early propose was design an efficient standalone program and put all the annotate informations in the seperated tags in VCF file.

-Before you try to use VCFANNO, please make sure you know how to find the document of [VCF/BCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+Before you try to use bcfanno, please make sure you know how to find the document of [VCF/BCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).